Ricardomol/pazdera.github.io/_posts/2015-08-03-picking-an-oss-licence.md

 One of the most important things to consider when picking a licence for your project is its scope.
 Is it a library, dev tool or full-fledged application?
-If it's meant to be used along with other libraries, you need to be much more careful of which licence you pick, not to prevent adoption due to compatibility issues (more on that in the next section).
+If it's meant to be used along with other libraries, you need to be careful which licence you pick not due to compatibility issues (more on that in the next section).

-For full-fledged applications or products where he primary goal isn't to be used with other projects — like an Android app, desktop program or command line tool, I'd probably go with a copyleft licence like [GPLv3](http://www.gnu.org/licenses/gpl-3.0.en.html) which gives me an extra bit of security that it will always remain open.
+For full-fledged applications or products like an Android app, desktop program or command line tool, I'd probably go with a copyleft licence like [GPLv3](http://www.gnu.org/licenses/gpl-3.0.en.html) which gives me an extra bit of security that it will always remain open.

 When releasing a library or framework to be used by developers in their projects, the choice is a bit more difficult.
-Not allowing them to distribute their programs that depend on your library without including the source code might prevent companies from using it in their projects, which might slow down wider adoption.
+Not allowing them to distribute their programs that depend on your library without including the source code might prevent companies from using it in their projects, which might prevent wider adoption.

 Personally, I'd choose a permissive licence in this case, like